VEZY/PlantGeom.jl/docs/src/makie_3d.md

 f
 ```

 We can see that the colorbar is only in relative values (0-1).
-If you need absolute values, you can use PlantGeom's own colorbar instead:
+If you need absolute values, you can use PlantGeom's colorbar instead:

 ```@example 2
 f, ax, p = viz(mtg, color = :Area)